ReagentX/purple_air_api/README.md

 # purple_air_api

-A Python 3.7 API Class to turn data from the PurpleAir/ThingSpeak API into a Pandas Dataframe with several utility functions.
+A Python 3.7 API Class to turn data from the PurpleAir/ThingSpeak API into a Pandas Dataframe with several utility methods.

 ## Installation